Anhemitonic scale: Quantification of hemitonia and its relationship to ancohemitonia

 Column 0, row 5 are the full but pleasant chords: 9th, 6/9, and 9alt5 with no 7.
 Column "0", row "6", is the unique whole tone scale.
 Column "2A", row "7", a local minimum, refers to the diatonic scale and melodic major/melodic minor scales.
 Ancohemitonia, inter alii, probably makes these scales popular.
 Column "2C", row "7", another local minimum, refers to the Neapolitan major scale, which is cohemitonic and somewhat less common but still popular enough to bear a name.
-Column "3A", row "7", another local minimum, represents the Hungarian major scale, and its involution Romanian major scale, and the harmonic major scale and its involution harmonic minor scale.
+Column "3A", row "7", another local minimum, represents the harmonic major scale and its involution harmonic minor scale, and the Hungarian major scale and its involution Romanian major scale.
 Column "3A", row "6", are the hexatonic analogs to these four familiar scales, one of which being the Augmented scale, and another the analog of the Octatonic scale - which itself appears, alone and solitary, at Column ">=4A". row "8".
 Column "2A", row "4", another minimum, represents a few frankly dissonant, yet strangely resonant harmonic combinations: mM9 with no 5, 11♭9, dom13♭9, and M7♯11.

-As music tends towards increasing dissonance through history, perhaps someday Column 2 will be as acceptable as even Column 1 might be, and Column 3 will finally have a place in the harmony of the world.

 Note, too, that in the highest cardinality row for each column before the terminal zeros begin, the sonority counts are small, except for row "7" and the "3" columns of all sorts.
 This explosion of hemitonic possibility associated with note cardinality 7 (and above) possibly marks the lower bound for the entity called "scale" (in contrast to "chord").